rdebullain/multinomial_regression/README.md

 # Multinomial-Regression_Walkthrough

-Using the data in the abalone.csv file, follow the directions in the multinomial_regression.ipynb file to perform a multinomial logistic regression.
+Using the data in the abalone.csv file, follow the directions in the multinomial_regression.ipynb file to perform a multinomial regression.